blackducksoftware/ohloh_api/reference/activity_fact.md

 An ActivityFact is derived from lower-level statistics contained in an [Analysis](/reference/analysis.md).
 ActivityFacts are updated whenever a [Project](/reference/project.md) is re-analyzed.

-ActivityFacts are availabled only after Ohloh has downloaded and analyzed the project source code.
+ActivityFacts are availabled only after Open Hub has downloaded and analyzed the project source code.

 ### Properties